Office of Management and Administration

 Ms. Kale is a Massachusetts native and a graduate of George Mason University.

-Council Designee: Beth Jones, Special Assistant to the President and Director, Office of Administration
+Council Designee: Beth Jones, Deputy Assistant to the President and Director, Office of Administration